akashchgupta/test/README.md

 1. Click on the upload icon on AppBar.
 2. Choose a file.
+3. Uploading started.
-3. Click on refresh button to see updated directory listing.
+4. Click on refresh button to see updated directory listing.

 ### Download File/Folder